10 Chart Types

 Open the file.

-Sort the table on the percentage of smokers from largest to smallest.
+Sort the table by the percentage of smokers, from highest to lowest.

 Select any cell in the data area.

-Choose tab Insert > Insert Column or bar Chart (group Charts) > Clustered Bar.
+Choose tab Insert > Insert Column or bar Chart (Charts group) > Clustered Bar.

-The bar chart appears in the worksheet.
-The longest bar is at the bottom.
-This is Excel’s default procedure.
-This order must be changed, together with changing the title.
+The bar chart appears in the worksheet with the longest bar at the bottom.
+This is Excel’s default setting, but the order and the title need to be changed.

-Select vertical as, right-click > Format Axis.
-The task panel Format Axis is displayed.
+Select the vertical axis, Right mouse click > Format Axis.
+The Format Axis task pane appears.

-Axis Options > select Categories in reverse order.
+In Axis Options select Categories in reverse order.

 10.3 Pie Chart

-Pie charts are mainly used for displaying the percentage distribution of data within a group, such as election results.
+Pie charts are mainly used to display the percentage distribution of data within a group, such as election results.
 Too much information can make a pie chart cluttered.
-To keep it clear you should have at most 6 or 7 sectors in a pie chart.
+For clarity, a pie chart should have at most six or seven sectors.

-The data should be displayed in a pie chart, as shown in figure.
+The data should be displayed in a pie chart, as shown in Figure 10.9.

 Task 10.3 File: Chart_Pie.xlsx